 Branching out and starting your own business is an exciting proposition.
 It can also come with complexities and concerns around making sure you have the right business structure, including meeting all applicable compliance and regulatory needs for your business type.
 John Frank Higgins has helped numerous business owners make this step across Tennessee and is eager to help you get to this exciting stage in your life.

-Setting Up A Business In Tennessee
+Setting Up A Business In New Mexico

 There are many things to consider to ensure you have the proper legal structure for your business.
 John’s expertise will help you ensure you are selecting the right structure to secure both liability concerns and ensure you maximize the tax benefits for the various structures.
 The following illustrates the most common structures and how they might relate to you:

 Sole Proprietorship: Certainly the most basic and easy-to-set-up structure available.
 The sole proprietorship is linked to you as an individual and all liability is generally focused on you personally.
 This type of structure is often used with individuals starting out with a small business, consultancy, service or trade oriented business, and the like.
 Most often a person utilizing this structure will not have employees and more often then not will upgrade their structure to a Limited Liability Company or an S-Corp in time as they grow, add staff, and have a need for broader tax benefits.